Lectures with experiments in a museum and media interviews

 Once a month Neil gives his lecture to a broad public audience composed of children and adults at the Museum focusTerra.
 "The MOSAiC-Expedition: Trapped in the Arctic sea ice" is the title of Neil’s lecture: Starting from a broad view on the Earth, discussing why temperature increases most in the Arctic region to problems caused by accelerated Arctic warming.
 The focus of this lecture lies on the importance of polar research and what we can gain in knowledge from expeditions such like MOSAiC.
-Besides interesting facts about the Arctic region and the MOSAiC Expedition, Neil also includes experiments into his lectures in order to show selected physical phenomena:
+Besides interesting facts about the Arctic region and the MOSAiC Expedition, Neil usually also includes experiments into his lectures in order to show selected physical phenomena:

 - Sea level rise due to ice melt: Why do ice bodies already floating in the water not contribute to the sea level rise?

 - Thermal expansion of water: What happens with the water if the water temperature increases?

 - Carbon dioxide on the Earth radiation budget: Why does carbon dioxide and other greenhouse gases lead to an increase in global temperature?

 In 2020, pandemic circumstances did not allow public museum tours.
 As an alternative, Neil is presenting an online tour "Eingeschlossen im arktischen Eis" (in German).
 He talks about how the Arctic is changing and why studies like MOSAiC are important.

 In a second part of the online tour Neil presents the different foci of MOSAiC and was measured and observed on, in, under and above the sea ice.
 The second part was published in December 2020 on the youtube channel of focusTerra of the ETH Zurich.